ForestAdmin/documentation/getting-started/development-workflow.md

 ### Step 3: Create a branch

 Got a new feature to develop?
-Create a branch based on the origin you want!
+Create a branch based on the origin environment you want!

 ```
 forest branch my-new-feature --origin the-origin-environment